-18 DISCLAIMER
+19 DISCLAIMER

 All those taking any part in the event do so at their own risk.
-The OA, its associates and appointees accept no responsibility for any loss, damage, injury or inconvenience incurred, howsoever caused.
+The OA, its associates and appointees accept no responsibility for any loss, damage, injury.
+Sickness, disease or inconvenience incurred, howsoever caused.
+See RRS 3, Decision to Race.